-It is important to obtain legal advice promptly, as steps needs to be taken before the review hearing, which is usually schedule approximately 8 days after the original hearing occurred.
-If you breach the EPO, you can be subject to arrest and criminal charges.
-Additionally many EPO’s prevent parties from entering the matrimonial home, having parenting time with their children or even attending at their place of work.
+It is important to obtain legal advice promptly, as steps need to be taken before the review hearing, which is usually scheduled approximately 8 days after the original hearing occurred.
+If you breach the emergency protection order, you can be subject to arrest and criminal charges.

 Our lawyers have seen it all when it comes to high-conflict divorces and parenting matters.
 It is a sad reality that a system designed to protect those who are vulnerable to violence from a partner or former spouse can expose the victim to additional stress, or is sometimes used with malice in family matters instead.
 Our lawyers will do everything in our power to ensure that our client’s rights are protected and they are protected from threats or alternatively any damage to their reputation is limited as much as possible in such circumstances.
 Our founding partners, Lynsey Mincher and Andrew Koeman each have extensive backgrounds practicing criminal law before turning their focus to family law.
 They each possess a thorough understanding of emergency protection orders and how best to ensure the best evidence is before the court or to challenge them on behalf of their clients with the expediency the situation demands.